Akshatm1011/-project-/index.md

 **Hyperparameter Tuning**

-Andrej Kaparthy (creator of the NanoGPT repo) states that the current set of hyperparameters utilized are have not been tuned for optimal performance!
-The hyperparameters given to us are initially set to be somewhat optimal for cross entropy with a reasonable perplexity.
-We used multiple iterations of training the model over different combinations of hyperparameters to tune the model that used squentropy to train it.
+LLM performance can be improved by choosing the optimal hyperparameters in the training process (via hyperparameter tuning).
+For our purposes, we chose to change the learning rate, number of layers in the model, and the dropout rate.
+Using our hyperparameter tuning script, we implemented a grid search: exhaustively search all possible combinations of hyperparameter values within our defined search space.

+Search space:

+learning_rates = [0.000006, 0.0006, 0.06]
+dropouts = [0.0, 0.1, 0.2]
+n_layers = [8, 12, 16]

+We chose the model with the hyperparameters that resulted in the lowest perplexity metric.
 The most optimal hyperparameters found for squentropy are written below.

 • Lr - 0.00006

 • Number of Layers - 16